 Instead of engaging the man coming directly in front, each soldier would thrust his bayonet at the enemy bearing down on the soldier to his right.
 Each soldier, therefore, would have to rely on the man to their left to cover them.
 The tactic would be impractical on the battlefield.
 In the confusion of battle with a mass of Jacobite highlanders bearing down on them, it would be difficult for Cumberland’s men to know who to target and there was no guarantee that the Jacobites would arrive at the point of the bayonets to be obligingly skewered.

-After reviewing the evidence and hearing from a reader who stated that no changes had been made in the use of the bayonet, the November 1746 edition of The Scots Magazine published a retraction of the earlier letter stating that: ‘We are likewise informed, that there is no foundation for what is said… of an alteration having been made in the manner of using the bayonet.’2
+After reviewing the evidence and hearing from an officer who stated that no changes had been made in the use of the bayonet, the November 1746 edition of The Scots Magazine published a retraction of the earlier letter stating that: ‘We are likewise informed, that there is no foundation for what is said… of an alteration having been made in the manner of using the bayonet.’2

-It is almost certain that Cumberland did not introduce a new method for the bayonet but ordered his soldiers to undergo rigorous training in the standard bayonet drill to ensure they would have the confidence to stand and not panic when faced with a highland charge.
+While Cumberland did not introduce a new method for the bayonet he did order his soldiers to undergo rigorous training in the standard bayonet drill to ensure they would have the confidence to stand and not panic when faced with a highland charge.
 By presenting a hedge of bayonets and thrusting them forward at chest height, the soldiers would have had an effective defence against any Jacobites who reached their lines.

 The bayonet’s greater reach compared to the broadsword made it a valuable weapon in this situation.
 The key to success was the soldiers’ confidence in their training and their ability to stand together and prevent the panic that occurred at Prestonpans and – to a lesser extent – Falkirk.